tiagoburiol/PySASF/README.md

                                                         'C9E9L20Y24_props.txt')
 ```

-We can verify de array data loaded making.
+We can verify the loaded array data as follows:

 ```python